 Eat Lake Superior fish

-- The Second Street Bistro has fresh fish on the menu for lunch and dinner—and they know how make it special.
+- The Second Street Bistro has fresh fish on the menu for lunch and dinner—and they know how to make it special.

 - Patsy’s Bar and Grill in Washburn offers a classic Wisconsin fish fry with fresh white fish from Bodin’s fisheries.